Nafarelin spray stops the production of naturally occurring female sex hormones.

 Further reading & references

-- Manufacturer's PIL, Synarel® nasal spray; Pharmacia Limited, The electronic Medicines Compendium.
-Dated July 2012.
+- Manufacturer's PIL, Synarel® nasal spray; Pfizer Limited, The electronic Medicines Compendium.
+Dated January 2016.

 Prof Cathy Jackson